dryeyes.jpeg (shutterstock_1080864311.webp)

 • Wearing sunglasses outdoors

 Punctal plugs are small, sterile medical devices that are inserted into the tear ducts to prevent tears from draining out.
-This results in tear film staying intact on the surface of the eyes, thereby relieving dry eye symptoms.
-The insertion of punctal plugs is a safe, noninvasive procedure that is typically performed when non-prescription or prescription eye drops have failed to provide adequate relief.
+This keeps tear film intact on the surface of the eyes, thereby relieving dry eye symptoms.
+The insertion of punctual plugs is a safe, non-invasive procedure that is typically performed when non-prescription or prescription eye drops have failed to provide adequate relief.

 Prescription eye drops contain immune-suppressing properties that can soothe inflammation in the eye.
 These are not available over-the-counter (OTC); they must be prescribed to you by an eye doctor.
 Eye ointments are applied before bedtime and can provide relief from dry, sore eyes while you sleep.